Jiaqing-ASU/Py-ONNX-C-DB/Documentation/Python-Interface.md

 ### Running the PyOnnxMlirCompiler interface

 An ONNX model can be compiled directly using the `onnx-mlir -O3 --EmitLib` command.
-The resulting library can then be executed using Python as shown in the previous sections.
+The resulting library can then be executed using Python as shown in [onnx-mlir README](https://github.com/onnx/onnx-mlir/blob/main/docs/UsingPyRuntime.md).
 At times, it might be convenient to also compile a model directly in Python.
-This section explores the Python methods to do so.
+We explores the Python methods to do so.

 ```python
 from PyOnnxMlirCompiler import OnnxMlirCompiler, OnnxMlirTarget, OnnxMlirOption